jopecl/wifi-antenna-design-nec/README.md

 **inside FreeCAD** — it imports `FreeCAD`, `Part`, `Mesh` and `TechDraw`, which only exist in FreeCAD's bundled Python, not in a normal venv.

-## Limitations and honest notes

-- **No simulation was re-run.** NEC2 is not installed here.
-Every simulated figure comes from files produced in 2025 — the optimiser logs and the stored `.out` sweep.
-What *was* run: `src/parse_nec_output.py`, written for this repository, which parsed the 15.6 MB raw output into the 42-row CSV.
-Those gain and impedance numbers are extracted, not transcribed by hand.
-- **`LAB2/plots.ipynb` was empty** — two cells, zero code characters.
-It is not included, because there is nothing in it.
-The Lab 2 measurement data survives only as the spreadsheet.
-- **The measurement spreadsheets were not re-plotted.** `openpyxl` was not installed, so `data/*-measurements.xlsx` are shipped as-is and the VNA measurements are *not* summarised in this README.
-The simulated numbers above are simulation only — **this README makes no claim about how the built antennas actually measured.** The reports in `docs/` cover that.
-- **The raw `.out` (15.6 MB) and the VNA `.cal` (5.2 MB) are gitignored.**
-  See `data/README.md`.
-The CSV carries everything the README uses.
-- **Which file is final, and how I decided:** for the Yagi, `yagi-opt3-jose.nec` — highest optimiser iteration index, and its dimensions match the converged values in the log.
-For the PIFA, `PIFA_optimized3.nec` — latest modification date (2025-03-07) and again consistent with the converged log values.
-Neither is stated anywhere in the source material; both are inferences from filenames, dates and log agreement.
-- **The `-Opt-SWR33-Gain33-FR33` / `-SWR50-Gain50-FR50` filenames** appear to
-  encode optimiser objective weightings across SWR, gain and resonant frequency (33/33/33 vs 50/50/50).
-The logs do not record the weightings, so this reading is **unconfirmed inference from the filenames alone.**
-- **The `.nec` header comments still say "Example 1: Dipole in free space"** in files that are now Yagis and PIFAs — the models were derived by editing the course's dipole example and the comment was never updated.
-Left as-is.
-- `vnaJ.3.4.8.jar` (third-party VNA software) is deliberately not included.

 ## Authors

 - José Mª Pérez Clar
-- A lab partner — named in the report filenames; full name not recorded in the source material.

 Manufacturer datasheets under `docs/` are third-party.
 The NEC2 dipole example that these models were derived from is Radiocommunications course material, UPF.